nativecode-dev/common-locations/README.md

 - temp()

 ## TODO
+- Implement polyfill for `os.userInfo`.
-- Implement some sort of mkdir when grabbing paths.
+- Implement some sort of `mkdir` when grabbing paths.
 - Implement Mac OSX paths, which currently uses the same as POSIX paths.

 # Development Setup